-Here, -p <URL> or --package <URL> specifies the location of the new image in HPM.1 format (which contains some combination of the new U-Boot, kernel, RFS and application package images).
+Here, -p < URL > or --package < URL > specifies the location of the new image in HPM.1 format (which contains some combination of the new U-Boot, kernel, RFS and application package images).
 Other optional parameters have the same meaning as for a non-HPM.1 upgrade.

-The following command variant invokes the A2F060 upgrade mode (see section 8.6):
+The following command variant invokes the SmartFusion (A2F) cSoC upgrade mode (see section 8.7):

-'''

 rupgrade --upgrade-a2f <URL> [--skip-checksums]

-'''